 Unlike men, who use legs to devour space, women’s prime weapons of causing public irritation are hair and bags (let’s leave body fat out, though there’s something equally unsightly about watching an overweight person stuff their mouths with a burger in a crowded train or subway).

-In some places they call it She-bagging.
-Considering the love for style that every Delhi girl confesses to, it comes as no surprise that bag-torture is common.
+In some places, they call it She-bagging.
+Considering the love for the style that every Delhi girl confesses to, it comes as no surprise that bag-torture is common.
 And if you aren’t tall enough, you could be in for a daily wrestling match with other women’s weaponry stuffed tight under armpits.

 The ad campaign that did the rounds in New York subway had this as a tagline – “Dude, stop the spread please.”
 In Delhi, we need a campaign on the lines of “Dudette, gather yourself please!”